InfiniTimeOrg/InfiniLink/README.md

 - Music controls for anything other than Apple Music -- This requires Apple Music Service (AMS) to be implemented in InfiniTime.
 - Phone notifications pushing to watch -- This requires a proprietary Apple service as well.

-### How to try it out:
+### How to install it:
-Join the TestFlight beta now!
-Click this link from your iOS device: https://testflight.apple.com/join/Z7u1Jxp4
+InfiniLink is now available on the [App Store](https://apps.apple.com/us/app/infinilink/id1582318814)!